 Bowel cancer screening involves testing people without any obvious symptoms of bowel cancer.

 The National Bowel Cancer Screening Program invites eligible Australians starting at age 50 and continuing to age 74 to screen for bowel cancer using a free, simple test at home.
 This test is called a faecal occult blood test (iFOBT) and will be sent to eligible Australians every two years.
-Home test kits will arrive within 6 months of your birthday, starting from age 50.
+Find out more about the National Bowel Cancer Screening Program.

 For other major cancers the screening story is a little more complicated: